Korsinemi/VisualWebCode/README.md

 # VSC-Replit
-A package for use Visual Studio Code on Replit!!!!
+A package for use Visual Studio Code on Replit using a web package!!!!

 # Installation

+1. Fork this repo
-Just clone this repo on replit.com and run it nwn
+2. Open it on replit.com and run it
+3. Enjoy it!! nwn